-Learning Outcome Approximate timing of assessment Practical Assessment Formative, Summative 20% Yes 1, 3 From Week 9 to Week 12 Mid-semester Exam Formative, Summative 20% No 1 - 4 Week 8 Essay (Case-study) Formative, Summative 20% No 1 - 4 End of Semester Exam Summative 40% No 1 - 4 Semester 2 examination period
+Learning Outcome Approximate timing of assessment Practical Assessment Formative, Summative 10% No 1, 3 From Week 9 to Week 12 Mid-semester Exam Formative, Summative 30% No 1 - 4 Week 8 End of Semester Exam Summative 60% Yes 1 - 4 Semester 2 examination period

 Assessment Related Requirements

 Assessment Task % needed to meet hurdle requirement If hurdle isn't met, is additional assessment available?
 Additional Assessment type if available Practical Class Attendance Attendance Compulsory Yes Where possible practical sessions will be repeated for approved absences, where this is not possible an alternate activity will be implemented.
-Practical assessment 50% Yes Additional examination covering all material taught during entire semester with similar format.
+End of Semester Exam 50% Yes Additional examination covering all material taught during entire semester with similar format.

-Students will undertake two practical tasks, weighted 10% each.
-The practical tasks will consolidate the material and skills taught during practical sessions, tutorials and lectures, as well as enhance the students’ problem-solving abilities.
-Practical task topics may include the set up and leak testing of the anaesthetic machine, selection and leak testing of an appropriate breathing circuit, and endotracheal intubation.
+Students will undertake two practical assessments, 5% each.
+The practical assessments will consolidate the material and skills taught during practical sessions, tutorials and lectures, as well as enhance their problem-solving ability.

-A mid-semester closed book examination of up to 1.5 hours will be held to test course material delivered up to week 7.
-The exam may consist of multiple-choice questions, mix-match type questions, true/false and/or short answer questions.
+A mid-semester exam (up to 1.5 hours) will be held to test course material delivered up to week 7.
+The exam may consist of multiple-choice questions and/or short answer questions.

 SubmissionIf an extension is not applied for, or not granted, then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.